 You will find descriptions of our courses on the NATCOR website.
 Web-based materials will be made available to you in advance of the residential course to help you get up to speed before you start.
 The course itself will start after lunch on Monday and will finish before lunch on Friday.
 Each course will be given by leading experts in the area concerned and will have a mix of lectures, practical sessions and group work.
 During the course, there will be one or more exercises (which could include a group project) to give you feedback on your progress.

-Details of our Course Fees and Cancellation Policy are available here course fees
+Details of our Course Fees and Cancellation Policy can be found on our course costs page

 If you cannot find answers to your questions on the website, please feel free to contact NATCOR’s administrator (Lindsay Newby) or director (Adam Letchford).